 In this Division, other than regulation 122 —

-“earnings”, in relation to a benefit, means so much of the earnings that have been credited to the Member’s GESB Super account since the Member became entitled to the benefit as are attributable to that benefit.
+earnings, in relation to a benefit, means so much of the earnings that have been credited to the Member’s GESB Super account since the Member became entitled to the benefit as are attributable to that benefit.

 [Regulation 117 inserted in Gazette 13 Apr 2007 p.
 1655.]